tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles.md

    commands to build
 ```

 * The __targets__ are things that you want to build - for example, data sets, outputs of analyses, a PDF file, etc. You can define multiple targets for one rule (separate targets by spaces!).
 Typically, though, there is only one per rule.
-This is thus the dish (or part of the dish) you want to create with the recipe.
+Think of this as the dish (or part of the dish) that you want to create with your recipe.
   * Example: `dataset.csv` (my final, cleaned dataset)

 * The __prerequisites__ are the things that you *need* before you can build the target.
 It's also a list of file names, separated by spaces.
 These files need to exist before the commands for the target are run.
 They are also called dependencies.
-The cool thing is that `make` automatically checks whether any of the dependencies has changed (e.g., a change in the source code) - so it can figure out which rules to be run, and which ones not (saving you a lot of computation time!).You can view these are the ingredients of the recipe.
+The cool thing is that `make` automatically checks whether any of the dependencies has changed (e.g., a change in the source code) - so it can figure out which rules to be run, and which ones not (saving you a lot of computation time!).You can view these as the ingredients of the recipe.
   * Example: `rawdata1.csv clean.R` (before building `dataset.csv`, the raw data and a specific script to clean the raw data need to exist)

 * The __commands__ are a series of steps to go through to *build* the target(s).
 These need to be indented with a tab ("start with a tab"), *not* spaces.
 The commands can be seen as the recipe instructions.
   * Example: the command `R --vanilla < clean.R` opens R, and runs the script `clean.R`.

 *Final example:*